rosalindfranklininstitute/antigen-app/README.md

     docker compose up -d --build
     docker compose exec api python manage.py migrate

+## Troubleshoot the development environment

+If you encounter an error when first running AntigenApp, please check that you've run the `migrate` command described earlier.

+If you see an HTTP error 500, this indicates an error with the backend service.
+Please look at the logs for further information:

+    docker compose logs api

+If you believe it looks like a bug, please open an issue in this repo.
+Please include logs and a description of how to recreate the issue.

 ### Tests - backend

 To run the backend (Python+Django) test suite: